-A civil partnership is a legally recognised partnership as an alternative to marriage.
+A civil partnership is a legally recognised partnership between two people.

-Unlike a marriage there are no prescribed words that you may say, instead the partnership is formed by each of you reading a legal declaration and signing the civil partnership schedule in the presence of a Registrar and two witnesses.
+Unlike a marriage there are no spoken vows.
+Instead, each of you must read a declaration and sign the civil partnership schedule.
+This must take place at a Register Office or Licensed Venue, in the presence of an authorised Registrar and two witnesses.

 To arrange your ceremony you will need to share some personal information with us.